leukemia-kispi/HiChIP-Analysis/HiChIP.md

 >[!Note]
 >Intermediery files will be generated that are required inputs for dowstream procedures.
->The HiChIP_ID.txt file will be used by the HiChIP scripts to adjust the annotation of file to format used by script.
-Use it if working with different samples and do the same.
+>The HiChIP_ID.txt file will be used by the HiChIP scripts to adjust the naming of files to a format used by script.
+Use it as well to rename your own samples to follow the HiChIP_<CellLine>_<conditions>_Rep<NUMBERS>_suffix name structure.

 ## Install dependecies for Dovetail-Genomics pipeline

-Clone source code from dovetail-genomics and pull juicertools.jar (can be moved into dovetails-genomics HiChIP directory) to your user directories:
+Clone source code from dovetail-genomics and pull juicertools.jar (can be moved into dovetails-genomics HiChIP directory) to your user directorie:

 ```
 git clone https://github.com/dovetail-genomics/HiChiP.git